pollinico/TopOpt_jl/README.md

 TopOptOC()
 ```
 In this way the code runs with the default input values.
-The main function is defined as: TopOptOC(nelx,nely,rmin,volfrac,penal,ft)
+The main function is defined as: TopOptOC(nelx, nely, rmin, volfrac, penal, ft)

 If you have used the topology optimization Julia code provided in this repository in your research work, or find it useful in any way, please consider to cite:
 ```